 Don’t Be an Acrobat

-When jumping on a trampoline, the first thing that might be attractive to do is to try out the flip that you might have seen on a YouTube video.
-On a trampoline that is in a backyard, however, this is not something that you want to do.
+When jumping on a trampoline, the first thing you might want to do is to try out the flip that you might have seen on a YouTube video.
+On a trampoline that is in a backyard, however, this is not something you should do.
 Flips and somersaults are one of the leading causes of cervical injuries from trampoline usage, and can cause significant lifelong injuries.
 If you’d like to do flips and somersaults, these are best done at a commercial gymnasium, where you’ll find the proper equipment and staff support to avoid a big injury from a tragic mistake.

 A huge issue to consider is attractive nuisance.
 This is a matter that routinely comes into play when playground equipment or a pool is present on a homeowner’s property, and people sneak onto the property to use the equipment.
 Even though the person may not have been given permission to use the trampoline, the homeowner can still be liable.
 It is important to take all precautions to ensure that the trampoline is in a closed and locked area and that access to the area is restricted.
 No entry point (i.e. ladder) should be left next to the trampoline that would allow young children to access the equipment unsupervised.
 Taking these precautions will ensure that the homeowner has the least amount of exposure to risk.

-In any case, consulting a lawyer is a great idea before making a trampoline purchase.
-An experienced attorney can give you valuable information on how a trampoline on your property will expose you to risk, as well as provide the steps you need to take to protect your main asset – your home.
-Contact us today for a consultation and let us work for you.
+In any case, consulting a San Antonio premises liability lawyer is a great idea before making a trampoline purchase.
+An experienced attorney can give you valuable information on how a trampoline on your property will expose you to risk, as well as provide the steps you need to take to protect your main asset: your home.
+Contact the Villarreal & Begum Law Firm today for a consultation and let us work for you.